-Timber formers were created on site to create the framework for the steps; plenty of reinforcing steel bars created the integral structure for the concrete form.
+Timber formers were created on-site to create the framework for the steps; plenty of reinforcing steel bars created the integral structure for the concrete form.
 The steps were completed with a sealant from Nexus.

-Whilst a simple solution for this scheme it required the movement by hand of more than 36 tonnes of materials… we have been asked “why didn’t we use sleepers” we answered…
+Whilst a simple solution for this scheme it required the movement by the hand of more than 36 tonnes of materials… we have been asked “why didn’t we use sleepers” we answered…

 “We would prefer not to use sleepers in a retaining wall if at all possible as they rot rather quickly, the time taken to create the project in sleepers would have been no different than the cost of the gabions… The gabions will last much longer than sleepers… They also look better!”

 The planting scheme was presented to the client so they may benefit from our horticultural experience when they decide to complete the garden at a later date.
 The client contractor relationship was open and honest about what could be achieved for the budget.
-We’re sure to return to complete the garden as a final phase to include replacing the decking, fencing and creating a new paving and lighting scheme.
+We’re sure to return to complete the garden as a final phase including replacing the decking, and fencing and creating a new paving and lighting scheme.